Sacramento Prescription Drug Injury Lawyer

 If you were prescribed a drug that resulted in an undisclosed harmful side effect, it’s important to discuss your situation with a product liability attorney immediately to protect your legal rights.
 Every state has a different time limit dictating when you can file a lawsuit for your pharmaceutical injury.
 Although it may be helpful to hire a lawyer in your state, for product liability cases this is not necessary.
 The important thing is to speak with an attorney who handles lawsuits involving dangerous drugs, as they would be more aware if there are other cases involving the drug you are taking.

 Our product liability lawyers represent patients who have been injured by prescription drugs and defective medical devices.
 We would be happy to answer your questions, free of charge an obligation.
-Call us toll free at (866) 527-4278 or fill out the form on this page to speak with one of our pharmaceutical injury lawyers today.
+Call us at (916) 970-9100 or fill out the form on this page for a free case evaluation with our personal injury attorneys.